 7.7.1 Introduction

 The control of network resource utilization is essential for the support of applications with special demands and for the prevention of malicious or accidental waste of bandwidth.
 Accounting intends to provide utilization information, based on which sharing of network resources becomes possible.
 Besides billing applications, the data about resource usage can also be used as inputs for other applications such as network monitoring and planning, or security analysis.

-Therefore, monitoring usage data of network devices is required by various upper-layer applications.
+Monitoring is the process of measuring the amount and type of the traffic that is essential to the network management as well as various upper-layer applications.
+It could be implemented using ether active or passive techniques, both are supported by IEEE 802 technologies.
+Active techniques are more intrusive but are arguably more accurate.
+802.3ah specifies the loopback control OAMPDU for the sender to validate the state of link.
+Passive techniques have less network overhead and hence can run in the background.
+802.11k defines such protocols for radio resource monitoring.
+For example, 802.11k allows AP to listen or schedule an associated STA to listen to the beacons sent from other APs located on the same area in order to provide better access.

 Accounting describes the process of gathering usage data records at network devices and exporting those records to an accounting server for processing.
 Then the records are presented to the user or provided to another application, such as performance management, security management, or billing.

 Figure 54 shows the building blocks and their interactions for the purpose of accounting and monitoring.
 The four blocks are layered according to the processing of the data from the bottom level monitoring via collection and mediation up to the final applications.
 The building blocks on different layers in the red block are configured through the policies from the application/management layer.
-Higher layer policies can be translated into lower layer policies.
 The configuration parameters are extracted from the policy and passed to the corresponding building block.

 -------------- End Text Changes ----------------